 The way to prevent Retinopathy involves maintenance and monitoring.
 Quit smoking, if you do.
 Have healthy blood pressure and cholesterol levels.
 You should also get an eye exam with dilation at least once a year, and monitor your blood sugar.
 Self-care is the answer.

-If you, or someone you love, is looking for help, give us a call at Family Diagnostic Clinic, 281-351-6800.
+If you, or someone you love, are looking for help, give us a call at Family Diagnostic Clinic, 281-351-6800.
 It would be our pleasure to have our professional team become a partner in your health.